 At Blue Water Springs you’ll hear a chorus of frogs and perhaps even spot a Koala.
 Some of the other inhabitants you might run into are Herbert’s rock-wallabies, Northern Quolls, Turquoise Parrots and Glossy Black-cockatoos.

-Download our Carnarvon Camping Guide for details of the facilities, vehicle requirements and preparation you'll need to be self-sufficient.
+Download the camping guide for details of the facilities, vehicle requirements and preparation you’ll need to be self-sufficient.
 Contact Katrina Blake on (03) 8610 9124 or firstname.lastname@example.org if you have any follow up questions.

 As camping spaces are limited and conditions variable, booking ahead with us is essential.
 We recommend a minimum stay of 2 days.
 To register your interest submit the form below.
-We'll be in contact shortly to confirm availability during the times requested.
+We’ll be in contact shortly to confirm availability.

 There’s no camping fee but donations are greatly appreciated and help us continue to protect reserves such as Carnarvon.